Anushka-92/Highly-Available-AWS-VPC-Infrastructure-with-Subnets-ALB-NAT-and-Terraform/README.md

 ## 📌 Future Enhancements

 * I can replace EC2 DB with Amazon RDS (Multi-AZ)
-* Add HTTPS using ACM
+* I can add HTTPS using ACM
 * CI/CD pipeline using GitHub Actions
 * Convert Terraform into reusable modules